eunmo/allez/README.md

 - [ ] spinner for loading
 - [ ] game page for a specific duo
 - [ ] calendar view: change month
-- [ ] add game page for 2v2 3v3 4v4 and tournaments
+- [ ] add game page for tournaments
-- [ ] edit/remove game for 2v2 3v3 4v4 and tournaments
+- [ ] edit/remove game for tournaments

 # Done